top of page

 We have many: capitalism forcing us to work to survive, fascism wanting us dead and invisible, liberal policies wanting to make the most money out of everyone, conservatism forcing us to stay oppressed.

-However, I’m just one person in a giant anthill of people, and I alone cannot make the changes needed for the world to work again.
-What I can do however, is use my stories and designs to show people what is wrong in the world, and how to fix it.
+However, I’m just one person in a giant anthill of people, and I alone cannot make the world work again.
+What I can do is use my stories and designs to show people what is wrong in the world, and how to fix it.

 I design with a strong sense of multi-sensoral aesthetics, creating experiences over products.
 Through engaging people entirely in the design, we can create something much stronger than we would if we just focus on usability or prettyness.

 Through this multi-sensoral experience, I aim to break habitualization: we have become so used to the way the world is designed, that we take it for granted.
-My design and art exist to make people feel things: to make people perceive things emotionally rather than what they know to be true rationally.
+My design and art exist to make people feel things: to perceive things emotionally rather than rationally.

-For this, I take a lot of inspiration from the Magic Machines workshops: a set of design exercises that deliberately defamiliarize the experience of designing by working with materials like spaghetti strands, gummi worms, and similar materials.
+For this, I take a lot of inspiration from the Magic Machines workshops (Andersen & Wakkary, 2019): a set of design exercises that deliberately defamiliarize the experience of designing by working with materials like spaghetti strands, gummi worms, and similar materials.
 Through this defamiliarization, we can disconnect from our worn brainpaths of language and design thinking, and reconnect to our innate ability to make and create from our emotions.

-I do not design for profit, nor do I have any intention to beyond earning my bread and butter.
+I do not design for profit, nor do I have any intention to beyond surviving.
 Making for profit requires us to squeeze the user for money every step of the way, which I strongly believe compromises the quality of design and is unethical in every regard.

-Designing of products is naturally exploitative of the world at large, mining and farming non-human materials reducing them to human use.
-We need to have humility in this: we as humans are not the most important in this world, nor is there anything that makes us better than non-humans.
+Designing of products is naturally exploitative of the world at large, reducing it to human use.
+We need to have humility in this: we as humans are not the most important in this world, nor does anything make us better than non-humans.

-To account for this, we must design as a nomadic practice: we need to stop seeing designing as a static thing, and instead embrace the fluidity of it and the many forms that fluidity can take.
-We are all part of an assembly of a larger world, and to design means to take accountability for that by embracing the making of positive biographies and designs that leave the world a better place.
+To account for this, we must design as a nomadic practice (Wakkary, 2021): : to stop seeing designing as a static thing, and instead embrace its fluidity and the many forms that fluidity can take.
+We are all part of an assembly of a larger world, and to design means to take accountability for that by making positive biographies and designs that leave the world a better place.

 We must aim to make a better world, every single one of us.
 My unique role as designer in this is to help others make their constituencies a better place for both humans and non-humans.

 I strongly believe that any authority applied to another person (or non-human, for that matter) needs to be taken extremely seriously, and often broken altogether.
-We must kill the cops of the system, for the system is what’s holding us back.
-I am an outspoken anti-fascist, and I believe that there is no greater enemy alive; the largest cop of them all.
+We must break the chains of the system that is holding us back.
+I am an outspoken anti-fascist, and there is no greater enemy; the largest chain of them all.

 I also am a strong defender of worker rights, and believe that the most ethical way to work in this current system is through the making of co-ops and unions.
 I am currently part of the Bogfolk Collective, a game design co-op, with which I made Lichoma.